Smoothed one-core and core--multi-shell regular black holes: New metric solutions

 The largeness of the constant $\mu$~\eqref{s8} is behind the difficulty in manufacturing laboratory black holes by compressing solids.
 To achieve that one should reduce the size of the solid, with given mass $M$, to below $M/\mu$.

-This may apply to the whole universe itself: If the ratio (mass of the universe/extent of the universe) is bigger than $\mu$, we may be living inside a two-horizon black hole, most likely inside the inner horizon.
+This may apply to the whole universe itself: If the ratio (mass of the universe/extent of the universe) is larger than $\mu$, we may be living inside a two or multi-horizon black hole, most likely inside the inner horizon.
 Otherwise, the space around us is freed from horizons.

 Can the metric~\eqref{s1}, which corresponds to $n=6$, describe a quantum-corrected Schwarzschild black hole?
 In Sec.~\ref{secps} we have seen that such a black hole can be described by a mass distribution~\eqref{d3} provided we take $n=5$.
 The metric expansion~\eqref{ab7} with $n=5$,